How to Stop Debt Collectors From Calling

 Calls from debt collectors can be very annoying, to say the least.
-Some people have to go so far as to change their phone number or disconnect services to stop debt collection calls.
-Fortunately, there's a better way - one that lets you keep your number without having to deal with collection calls.
+They can be annoying to the point that it makes you want to change your phone number just to stop the calls.
+Fortunately, there is a better way - one that lets you keep your number without having to deal with such calls.

 When Can Debt Collectors Call

-Even if you don't send a validation request, debt collectors have certain rules they must follow when it comes to contacting you over the phone.
-For example, they can't call you before 8 a.m. or after 9 p.m. your local time.
-They can't call you repeatedly, and they can't call you at anytime you've previously stated is inconvenient.
-For specific situations timing of debt collector calls check out When Can Debt Collectors Call.
+Even if you do not send a validation request, debt collectors have certain rules they must follow when it comes to contacting you over the phone.
+For example, they cannot call you before 8 a.m. or after 9 p.m. your local time.
+They cannot call you repeatedly, and they cannot call you at any time you have previously stated is inconvenient.

-Written communication works in your favor because it gives you a record of everything that is said.
-If the debt collector violates the FDCPA, you have hard evidence that could lead to a lawsuit in your favor.
-Keep in mind that, by law, the debt collector does not have to honor this request.
+You can stop debt collectors from calling you by simply telling them that you prefer to communicate with them in writing.
+After that, the collector is required to send you letters to communicate with you.
+Written communications work in your favor because it gives you a record of everything that is said.
+If the debt collector violates FDCPA, you have hard evidence that could lead to a lawsuit in your favor.

-Debt Collectors Contacting You About Someone Else's Debt
+When Debt Collectors Contact You About Another's Debt

 Debt collectors might also contact you trying to locate another person, like a friend or relative.
-Somehow in their background check, your contact information has been linked to that person.
-The law does allow debt collectors to contact a third-party to get a phone number, address, and employment information, but the collector can only contact a specific third-party once and they can't reveal any information about the debt.
-A debt collector is violating the law if they continue to contact you for contact information even after you've told them what you know.
+Somehow, in their background check, your contact information has been linked to that person.
+The law does allow debt collectors to contact the third party to get a phone number, address, and employment information, but they can only contact a specific third party once and they cannot reveal any information about the debt.
+They violate the law if they continue to contact you for contact information even after you have told them what you know.

-If you're the attorney for, spouse of, or parent or guardian of a minor who owes a debt collection, the collectors are allowed to contact you.
-A cease and desist letter can stop collection calls in these cases, too.
+If you are the attorney, spouse, or parent, or guardian of a minor who owes the debt, the collectors are allowed to contact you.
+A cease and desist letter can stop collection calls in these cases too.

 What Happens After the Cease and Desist

-Once the collection agency receives your cease and desist letter they can communicate with you once more, via mail, letting you know one of three things: that further efforts to collect the debt are terminated, that certain actions may be taken by the debt collector, or that the debt collector is definitely going to take certain actions.
+Once the collection agency receives your cease and desist letter, they can communicate with you once more, via mail, to let you know one of three things: that further efforts to collect the debt are terminated, that certain actions may be taken by the debt collector, or that the debt collector is definitely going to take certain actions.

-When you send the cease and desist letter to the debt collector, send it via certified mail with return receipt requested.
+When you send the cease and desist letter to the debt collector, you should do so via certified mail with return receipt requested.
 This will provide proof that the letter was sent and received.
 If the debt collector communicates with you beyond the single instance allowed by law, this evidence will allow you to seek punitive action against the debt collector.